jewtvet/zmk-ruen/README.md

 ## Usage on MacOS

-1. Install **MLSwitcher2** from Mac AppStore and configure separate hotkeys for Russian and English layouts.
+1. Install **MLSwitcher2** from Mac App Store and configure separate hotkeys for Russian and English layouts.
 2. In your `config/west.yml`, add these entries under `remotes` and `projects`:
    ```yaml
    manifest: